$ sudo ./learn_linux --hands-on

 Build & Present

 A mini capstone project pulling everything together.
 Troubleshooting challenges.
-Demo day — parents invited to see what their kids built.
+Demo day — show off what you built.

 Choose your package

-Two ways to join — whether your child needs a laptop or already has one.
+Two ways to join — whether you need a laptop or already have one.
 Same curriculum, same instructor, same experience.

 BYOL